ericgitangu/ecommerce_evaluation_with_apps/README.md

 ## **CI/CD Workflow**

+Steps 1,2 & 3 happen in one step then proceeds to 4,5 & 6 if successful.

+1. Install: Installs helm charts for 3rd parties and install the apps requirements.
+2. Deploy: Specifies the deploy parameters, deploys the services into our Kind cluster.
-    1. Test: Run a local test with Kind
+3. Test: Run a local test with Kind, this ensures we can create a cluster and operate interoperably with the services.
-    2. Build: Docker images for each service.
+4. Build: Docker images for each service locally and load them into our Kind cluster.
-    3. Scan: Vulnerability scanning using Trivy.
+5. Scan: Vulnerability scanning using Trivy - Optional to discover CVE's present.
-    4. Deploy: Automate deployments using GitHub Actions.
+6. Publish: Automate publish using GitHub Actions to my public [Dockhub Repo](https://hub.docker.com/repositories/egitangu).

 ## **License**
 This project is licensed under the MIT License.
-See LICENSE for details.
+See LICENSE for details, credits to Bineyame <bineyame.afework@engie.com>.